 High-traffic news websites tend to earn great from Google AdSense.
 And also, you need to remember that when you are running ads on your site, you need to conduct A/B split testing and optimize your ads for maximum performance.

 As your blog grows, you can approach or you’ll be approached by lots of advertisers and product owners for sponsored ads.
 You can also earn good money out of the sponsored ads and posts you publish on your site.

 You can also rent advertising space on your site’s header, sidebar or footer.

 I would suggest you start a tech blog only if you are strong at keyword research, especially long-tail one.

 Simply writing some blog posts and expecting organic traffic to flow may be a bad idea.

-You need to always try to rank for high-CPC keywords.
+You should always try to rank for high-CPC keywords.

 High CPC means advertisers are willing to pay more to Google for serving ads on that content, hence your revenue share will also be high.